everypolitician/scraped/README.md

 ## Declarative tests

-We've also been working on making it easy to write simple, declarative tests for scrapers: see [scraper-test](https://github.com/everypolitician/scraper_test).
-That's useful because often you can state very clearly what data (the fields and their values) you're expecting your scraper to return before you've even started writing it.
+We’ve also been working on making it easy to write simple, declarative tests for scrapers: see [scraper-test](https://github.com/everypolitician/scraper_test).
+That’s useful because often you can state very clearly what data (the fields and their values) you’re expecting your scraper to return before you’ve even started writing it.

 ## Development